material-foundation/flutter-packages/README.md

 and send a [pull request](https://github.com/material-foundation/flutter-packages/pulls).

 If you wish to contribute a new package to the Flutter ecosystem, please see the documentation for [developing packages](https://docs.flutter.dev/development/packages-and-plugins/developing-packages).
-You can store your package source code in any GitHub repository.

 ## Packages

 | Package | Pub | Issues | Pull requests |
 |--------|-----|--------|---------------|